Essay, Word Count, Grading Requirements for FWP Courses

 - Report class cancellations on the intradepartmental page of the English department website.

 - If you know that you will need to cancel more than one day of FWP classes, notify the Director of First Year Writing in addition to reporting the cancellation on the website.
+For TESOL classes, contact one of the Co-Coordinators of the TESOL program.

 - Please report your class cancellation even if you plan to have students complete activities online in place of class.